 - Hear behind-the-scenes stories from the set of The Walking Dead

 - Enjoy a fun, interactive round of trivia to test your knowledge on zombie shows and movies

-- Learn how to walk like a zombie from your guide, who has worked on screen as a zombie ‘walker’
+- Learn how to shuffle like a zombie from your guide, who has played a walker (zombie) on-screen